etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

 5. Here is the sub-application.
     ![sub-app.png](/assets/developer-guide/etendo-mobile/create-new-subapplication/sub-app.png)
 ### Applying changes
-1. Add any changes for example in `modules/com.etendoerp.subapp.base/resources/src/screens/home/index.tsx` to the prop typeStyle of the Button component change it to `secondary`
+1. Add any changes for example in `modules/com.etendoerp.subapp.base/resources/src/screens/home/index.tsx` to the prop typeStyle of the Button component change it to `secondary`.

     ```groovy title="index.tsx"
     import React from 'react';